LostBeard/BlazorWASMSIMDDetectExample/README.md

 Modify the Blazor startup in the main html file.
 Depending on the template you used it could be index.html if a Blazor WebAssembly Standalone app or App.razor in the server project if a Blazor Web App.

 The code below will detect SIMD support and use the appropriate build folder.
-Modify the html file.
+Modify the html file like below.
 ```html
 <!-- autostart is set to false so we can detect SIMD support and load the appropriate build -->
 <!-- the below script can also be "_framework/blazor.web.js" depending on the hosting model -->